Can you come to my home to evaluate my pet for this process?

 - We can leave your pet with you to care for afterwards.
 Be advised that some city ordinances, such as in Raleigh or Durham, may prohibit you from burying your pet inside city limits.

-- We can take your pet to one of our pet cremation services to have your pet privately cremated and the ashes available for pick up at the crematory office usually within 7 days.
+- We can take your pet to one of our pet cremation or aquamation partners to have your pet privately cremated and the ashes available for pick up at the crematory office usually within 7 days.

-- We can take your pet to one of our pet cremation services to have your pet communally cremated with no return of ashes to you.
+- We can take your pet to one of our pet cremation or aquamation partners to have your pet communally cremated with no return of ashes to you.

-we will provide a clay paw imprint keepsake with all care levels
+we will provide 1 clay paw imprint keepsake with all care levels

-Dr. Holland has taken the time to meet with her providers and has ensured that they meet the same high standards of care as her own practice.
-Our doctors will personally handle the coordination, make scheduling arrangements and monitor the process.
+We have taken the time to meet with our aftercare providers and ensure that they meet the same high standards of care as the Azure Holland Team.
+Our End of Life Care Coordinator will manage the logistics, make scheduling arrangements and monitor the process.
 However, if you would like to make your own aftercare arrangements, please let us know and we can offer suggestions.
 See our services page for more information on our Care Levels.

 Can you come to my home to evaluate my pet for this process?